MY STORM SURVIVAL STRATAGIES: FRESH THINKING

 This told me that the fuel system had a problem.
-Humbly following the online repair manual, I removed the air cleaner and the carburetor, disassembled it, and found that the fuel entry point into the float bowl pot was completely blocked.
+Humbly following the online repair manual, I removed the air cleaner and the carburetor, disassembled it, and found that the fuel entry point into the float bowl pot was completely blocked by old fuel residue.

 After reaming out and spraying the inside of the metal tube with Gumout Carburetor Cleaner, I carefully put everything back together.
 Then I changed the oil which was pitch black.
-I started it up and it ran like new.
+When I started it up, it ran like new.
 Then I cleaned up all the residue on the exterior and sprayed a fresh coat of paint on the outside to make it look like it did when I first bought it.

 Why Am I Telling You This?

 Because I don’t have to.
 It’s no skin off my back if I survive and you don’t.
 But I have chosen to format this website to share my experiences with people and give them insights into what I have learned.